HOW TO CHOOSE A PET URINE REMOVER:

 Even after a puppy or kitten has been trained, potty problems in adult animals can arise from health conditions, anxiety, improper crate training/practices, or being left alone too long.
 Sometimes it just happens with no explanation or reason, especially with cats.
 Over time, there may be odors or staining to surfaces in your home.
 It’s best to address any pet potty issues as soon as they arise to avoid lasting or permanent damage and ensure your pet is healthy.
 This behavior could indicate serious health issues.
 The circumstances may vary but once an animal has begun marking or spraying the problem will usually escalate and get worse, especially with multiple animals in the household.

-A little about the science of pet urine odor: Cat and dog urine is composed of water; urea; uric acid; dissolved ions like sodium, potassium, and chloride; creatinine; and miscellaneous hormones, proteins, and metabolites.
+Cat and dog urine is composed of water; urea; uric acid; dissolved ions like sodium, potassium, and chloride; creatinine; and miscellaneous hormones, proteins, and metabolites.
 Cat urine has an additional amino acid, felinine, that can break down into volatile sulfur-containing compounds (even if you can’t smell them, your cat can; this is why cats urinate outdoors to mark territory).
 Odors result from the breakdown of urea and uric acid, along with that of proteins and amino acids unique to each species.

 It is important to understand the difference between eliminating the substances that create the odor and stains versus cleaning them.